-The rise of smartphone photography might have caused some shrinkage in the compact camera market, but point-and-shoot manufacturers have responded by upping their game.
+Buying the best compact camera for your needs and budget isn't as easy as it once was.
+Sure, the rise of smartphone photography has caused some shrinkage in the compact camera market, but point-and-shoot manufacturers have responded by upping their game.

 Instead of a sea of cheap plastic clones, you’re more likely to be confronted by a selection of high-end, high-performance compacts when you browse the shelves of camera retailers.

 The compact sector has gone upmarket, with cameras routinely offering large sensors for better image quality, together with stylish metal bodies and photographer-friendly features such as Raw shooting and old-school manual controls.

 So which is the best compact camera for you?
 To help with your buying decision, we’ve compiled this up-to-date list of the top 10 compact cameras for photographers.

 A pocket-friendly travel zoom packing a superb range of features

 Type: Compact | Sensor: 1in | Megapixels: 20.1MP | Lens: 25-250mm f/2.8-5.9 (equiv.) | LCD: 3in fixed touchscreen, 1,04million dots | Viewfinder: EVF | Maximum continuous shooting speed: 10fps | Max video resolution: 4K | User level: Beginner/enthusiast